Also available in:

 Kangaroo is a rich protein source and a perfect alternative for dogs who are allergic to other meat proteins.
 Low in fat and easy to digest, Kanga is suitable for overweight dogs or dogs that need a low-fat diet for medical conditions as advised by your veterinarian.

 Being a wild-game source, Australian kangaroo has minimal to no exposure to environmental chemicals, making it even more suitable for dogs that suffer from allergies.
-As with all our diets, this recipe wouldn’t be complete without a balanced blend of nutrient-dense seasonal fruits and vegetables, as well as Big Dog’s special extra ingredients, including cold-pressed ground flaxseed, kelp, and sprouted wheatgrass for added nutrition and goodness for optimal health and wellbeing.
+As with all our diets, this recipe wouldn’t be complete without a balanced blend of nutrient-dense fruits and vegetables, as well as Big Dog’s special extra ingredients for added nutrition and goodness for optimal health and wellbeing.
 This recipe is not suitable for puppies with higher calorie requirements without adding extra calories from fat to the diet.

 High quality Raw Ingredients..
 Always

-At Big Dog we always use the highest quality human grade food sources from Australian suppliers and local farms.
+At Big Dog we always use the highest quality human grade food sourced from Australian suppliers and local farms.

 Kangaroo meat